 I can’t answer that, but I can tell you they’re not doing it alone.
 When we start out, we are by default ‘solopreneurs.’
 We have a warrior mentality in mind, set on changing the world (or at least our industry) with our unique vision and offerings.
 We’re proud to do this ourselves, but is this just a rationalization?

 Going it alone can be stressful and time consuming.
 If your energy is better spent elsewhere, it’s also draining and taking you away from your core business purpose.
-One of the first hires you can make in your business is a virtual assistant (VA), who can help ease the burden of the administrative tasks you face on a regular basis like responding to email, onboarding new clients and managing existing clients’ requests.
+One of the first hires you can make in your business is a virtual assistant (VA), who can help ease the burden of the administrative tasks you face on a regular basis like responding to email, sending online invoices, onboarding new clients and managing existing clients’ requests.

 But, you’ll want to do this legally and wisely.
 Quick to fire, slow to hire is a cliche but true for a reason: you don’t want to run into any problems later.
 So, to help you find a great fit for your business to ease the load, I’ve compiled a list of resources you can use to get started delegating your most mundane (but necessary) tasks today.